translate/pootle-client/README.md

 operations in your own applications.

-The API is currently in development, and the interfaces provided in the 0.9.* releases are subject to change - the ptl-client software will track these changes fairly closely, so the programmatic interface to the client library and the command options will change as well.
+The API is currently in development, and the interfaces provided in the 0.9.* releases are subject to change - the pootle-client software will track these changes fairly closely, so the programmatic interface to the client library and the command options will change as well.
 The slumber library is used to provide the basic client functionality; the ``ptl`` module